weigao95/surfelwarp/README.md

 - How to deal with topology change?

   Currently, only periodic reinitialization is implemented.
-To use it, set the [flag](https://github.com/weigao95/surfelwarp/blob/bfb2ccaac5b986fb42888f41624a275c1594e084/test_data/boxing_config.json#L11) in config file.
+To use it, set [this flag](https://github.com/weigao95/surfelwarp/blob/bfb2ccaac5b986fb42888f41624a275c1594e084/test_data/boxing_config.json#L11) in config file.
 More advanced criterion of reinitialization would come soon.

 ### TODO